seattlethistle/IntroToProg-Python-Mod07/docs/index.md

 	• Running the script within both PyCharm and a command shell
 	• Posting my files on GitHub: https://github.com/seattlethistle/IntroToProg-Python-Mod07
 	• Adding a new GitHub web page to my repository: https://seattlethistle.github.io/IntroToProg-Python-Mod07/
-	• Post my GitHub link to the message board
+	• Posting my GitHub link to the message board
 	• Peer reviewing another student's files in GitHub and adding my comments to their post

 ## 2. Discussion